 Arms are made for hugging.
 When you wrap your upper limbs around that special someone, you simply want to throw away your inhibitions and embrace unity.
 But if you are insecure about the look or feel of your arms, it can really ruin the moment.
 You may shy away from open displays of affection, or limit your hugs to brief, perfunctory expressions.

 An arm lift can cast aside your self-doubt and usher in a new era of confidence.
 As we age, our features sag, often creating under-arm flab or “bat wings.”
 To reverse the spread of your upper arm area, consider a visit with Dr. Dave Clayton.
-He is a board-certified plastic surgeon proudly serving the Midvale, Utah area.
+He is a board-certified plastic surgeon proudly serving the Cottonwood Heights, Utah area.
 To learn how Clayton Plastic Surgery can address your upper arm distress, schedule a consultation at your earliest convenience.

 What Is an Arm Lift?

 A brachioplasty (arm lift) is a surgical procedure that contours and tightens your upper appendages to reveal the strong, sleek structure within.
 Dr. Clayton begins by making a careful incision along the inner line of the arm to conceal it from everyday view.
 This incision runs from the elbow up the axilla (armpit) to create the opening necessary for optimal reshaping.